StarRocks/starrocks-kubernetes-operator/doc/deploy_starrocks_with_operator_howto.md

     ```
 2. **Deploy the StarRocks Operator by using a custom configuration file.** By default, the Operator is configured to
    install in the starrocks namespace.
 To use the Operator in a custom namespace, download the Operator manifest and
-   edit all instances of namespace to specify your custom namespace.
+   substitute all instances of namespace to your custom namespace.
     1. Download the configuration file **operator.yaml**, which is used to deploy the StarRocks Operator.
        ```bash
        curl -O https://raw.githubusercontent.com/StarRocks/starrocks-kubernetes-operator/main/deploy/operator.yaml